-Noel Semple is Assistant Professor at the University of Windsor Faculty of Law, and 2014-15 OBA Chief Justice of Ontario Fellow in Legal Ethics and Professionalism Research.
-He teaches and writes in the fields of dispute resolution, access to justice, legal professionalism, and family law.
+Noel Semple is Assistant Professor at the University of Windsor Faculty of Law.
+He teaches and writes in the fields of civil dispute resolution, legal ethics and professionalism, and family law.

 His book Legal Services Regulation at the Crossroads: Justitia’s Legions is available now from Edward Elgar Press in hardcover and as an affordable e-book.
 This book was written during a SSHRC Postdoctoral Fellowship at the University of Toronto Faculty of Law, where Noel was also a Visiting Scholar in Residence at the Centre for the Legal Profession.